-Being the citizen of a country, which has a year full of festivals, we can’t deny the eagerness with which we wait for them.
+Being the citizens of a country, that has a year full of festivals, we can’t deny the eagerness with which we wait for them.
 I know this year has been very challenging and novel for all of us.
-So, will be the way of celebrating festivals too.
+So, will be a way of celebrating festivals too.
 One of the up next festivals I am sure you all are eagerly waiting for is Diwali.
 Excited to plan what to wear on the auspicious day?
-Then here is the call for it.
+Then there is the call for it.
 Come with me.

 Long skirt cum Lehenga vibe

-You might own a pretty short white kurta that you wear with your blue shaded jeans.
-But, have you ever tried it putting it on with a bright colored long skirt?
+You might own a pretty short white kurta that you wear with your blue-shaded jeans.
+But, have you ever tried it putting it on with a bright-colored long skirt?
 If not, you should.
-Just pair it with some red or blue colored long skirt and match it with the pretty Rangoli you drew.
+Just pair it with a red or blue colored long skirt and match it with the pretty Rangoli you drew.

 Anarkali kurtas are the life of any occasion.
 They give you a royal feel.
 Just pair it with a net-fashioned dupatta and some glamorous accessories and you’re ready to shoot a boomerang in a rotating motion.
 Sounds great, right?

 Saree The Show-Stopper

 Sarees are the queen of all outfits in our Indian culture.
 Have you ever heard that beauty gets enhanced 10 times when a woman puts on a saree?
 Saree never discriminates against you based on your body structure.
 So, what would be better than this, right?
 Time to raid your mother’s unexplored wardrobe and try to look as beautiful as she does.

 The idea of jumping into a pair of palazzos and matching it with a not-so-heavy crop top will never disappoint you.
 How about carrying a ravishing set of jewelry and being Diwali-ready?
 Making a messy bun will add the cream to the cake.